dottormale/Qtransform_torch/README.md

 - **GWs Qplots Interpolation**: Applying the interpolation methods to spectrograms and comparing with `gwpy.q_transform()`.
 - **Smoothing Spline (Addressing Border Effects in 1D Interpolation)**: Analysis of different 1D interpolation methods using cubic splines and addressing border effects.

+### GPU_qtransform_benchmark.ipynb

+The Jupyter notebook contains several sections demonstrating different aspects of cubic spline interpolation:

+- **Set GPU**: Setup for running the notebook on a GPU.
+- **Load data**: Load open data from interferometer of choice and organise it in batches.
+- **Test transform with interpolation**: Speed benchmark of custom torch based qtransform against gwpy's on batched input.
+- **Test interpolation**: Test custom torch based 1D and 2D spline interpolation on batched input

 ### torch_spline_interpolation.py

 This module provides functions for performing cubic spline interpolation in 1D and 2D using PyTorch: